A. Amortization base

 Likewise, the amortization of goodwill will be deductible with the maximum annual limit of one twentieth of its amount (5 percent).

-Now, it must be taken into account that article 39 of the Commercial Code in the wording given by the first Final Provision of Law 22/2015, of July 20, on Audit of Accounts (BOE of 21) applicable to the years that begin as of January 1, 2016, provides that intangible fixed assets are assets with a defined useful life and that when the useful life of these assets cannot be estimated reliably, they will be amortized over a period of 10 years, unless otherwise provided by law. or regulation establishes a different term.
+Now, it must be taken into account that article 39 of the Commercial Code in the wording given by the first Final Provision of Law 22/2015, of July 20, on Audit of Accounts (BOE of July 21) applicable to years beginning on or after January 1, 2016, provides that intangible fixed assets are assets with a defined useful life and that when the useful life of these assets cannot be estimated reliably, they will be amortized over a period of 10 years, unless otherwise legal or regulatory provision establishes a different term.

 In the case of goodwill, the aforementioned article 39 of the Commercial Code states that it may only appear in the balance sheet asset when it has been acquired for consideration and it will be presumed, unless proven otherwise, that the useful life of the goodwill It's ten years.